5 Best Kept Secrets to Design an Effective Brand Identity

 Your brand identity needs to be built around something solid, or it will crumble quickly once your customers question it.
 That “something solid” should be the core values that animate and drive your company.

 As you construct your business plan, write a mission statement that reflects your overall goal as a company.
 That mission statement can provide some of the core values that you’re looking for; for instance, if your goal is to provide affordable products for low-income families, then “family-first” is a great core value to build your brand on.

 You can also discern your core values by:

 ● Assessing what your company offers compared to your competitors

 ● Analyzing what really matters to your target audience, and how you can meet that need

 ● Outlining your ideal brand identity within your community

-Building a brand that hews closely to your core values will result in a brand identity with a solid foundation.
+Building a brand that hews closely to your core values will result in brand identity with a solid foundation.

 2. Create Built-In Options For Your Visuals